 How To Form a State Division of ACCA:

-- A minimum of 15 charter members who all belong to ACCA.
+- A minimum of 15 charter members who belong to ACCA.
 Exceptions to the minimum number may be considered by the ACCA Executive Council.

 - Elected officers (president, president-elect, secretary/treasurer required; others as needed).
 Officers of state ACCA divisions must be members of ACCA.